 "I don't know about you people," Risa said, "but I'm going to take you up on that sleep thing.
 I'm dead tired and have no desire to turn that into just plain dead."

-Once the women had gone, Tyler stripped off the graphitesuit and turned out the lights.
+Once the women had gone, Tyler stripped off the graphitesuit and turned off the lights.
 The bed was soft and comfortable, but he lay awake for a long time.
 Everything he learned about this business just made it worse.
 He'd left Camineet to escape the constant round of cross and double-cross, the sensation of being used as a pawn in a game he could never quite learn the rules of.
 He'd been back for less than forty-eight hours and was enmeshed in something worse than he'd ever had to deal with before.
 He'd run away from that, so how could Tyler know that he'd be able to stay the course?

 He'd have to be at his best.
 All three of them would, if they were going to have any chance of surviving the mess they'd landed in.
 Maybe even that wouldn't make any difference.
 How many guns did Luveno have to send against them?
 How many did the DLE?